-- Back up the current database using the JSS Database Utility.
+- 1. Back up the current database using the JSS Database Utility.
 For more information, see Backing Up the Database. - 2.
 Copy the most current version of the JSS Installer for Windows (JSS Installer.msi) to the server.
-To obtain the most current installer for Windows, see the introductory email that you received from JAMF Software or contact your JAMF Software Representative. - 3.
+To obtain the JSS Installer for Windows, log in to JAMF Nation and click Show alternative downloads below the Casper Suite DMG on the following page: https://jamfnation.jamfsoftware.com/myAssets.html - 3.
 Double-click the installer and follow the onscreen instructions to complete the upgrade.